wmeints/deputy/README.md

 If you're not familiar with this new feature, you learn about it on the [Nuget blog][nuget_blog].

-This can be quite a lot of work depending on your repository layout.
-Deputy makes this process less painful.
+Converting your project to centralized package versioning can be quite a lot of work.
+Deputy helps you to convert your project and automates the process of keeping your package versions up-to-date as well.

 ## Features